-Different contraceptives can have an impact on menstruation, although it differs depending on the method used.
-Hormonal contraceptive methods, such as the pill, affect our body's ability to produce its own hormones, thus putting the hormonal system on hold.
-The bleeding that occurs is actually withdrawal bleeding, not a period!
+Why does contraception influence periods ?The various contraceptives can have an impact on the periods although this differs according to the method used.
+Contraceptive methods hormonallike the pill, affect our body's ability to produce its own hormones, thus putting the risk of infection at risk. hormonal system on pause.
+The bleeding observed is in fact withdrawal bleeding, not periods as such!

-- Progestin-only or microdosed pills
+- Progestin-only or microdose pills

 - Contraceptive implants

-- The IUD or hormonal intrauterine device
+- Hormonal intrauterine device (IUD)

 - Injectable contraceptives